PabloJabat/PrivacyPoliciesClassifier/README.md

 # Towards-Mimicking-UsablePrivacy

 To make the code work you will have to download the gold standard and place all the files into the raw_data folder.
+You can download the original data clicking [here](https://usableprivacy.org/static/data/OPP-115_v1_0.zip).
+The website we are refering to is the following one: https://usableprivacy.org/data.

 You will also need to download the glove pretrained embeddings from [here](https://nlp.stanford.edu/projects/glove/).
-Download the one that says glove.6B.zip.
+Download the one that says glove.6B.zip or click right [here](http://nlp.stanford.edu/data/glove.6B.zip).
 You will have to unzip the downloaded file and copy its contents into the folder glove.6B inside the cloned project.

 To run the example code just run: